 Please be sure to respond to requests for documentation in a timely manner to avoid delays in processing and applying your financial aid to your student account.
-You must provide the required documentation as soon as possible, but no later than three weeks prior to the end of the semester or before you withdraw from classes.
+You must provide the required documentation as soon as possible, but no later than 3 weeks prior to the end of the semester, or before you withdraw from classes.

 The majority of financial aid funds are awarded on a first-come, first-serve basis and until the missing items are submitted to our office, processing of your financial aid is not possible.
 If documents are not returned in a timely manner, we cannot guarantee you will receive financial aid.

-Please contact our office if you have questions about filling out your verification worksheet.
+Please contact our office if you have questions about filling out your verification paperwork.